roq-trading/roq-okx/src/roq/okx/index.rst

 .. important::

-   The template will be replaced when the software is upgraded.
+   This template will be replaced when the software is upgraded.
-   Make a copy and modify to your needs.
+   Make a copy and modify to your own needs.

 .. include:: config.toml
    :code: toml